byjg/docker-easy-haproxy/docs/ssl.md

 # Setup custom certificates

-You can use your certificates with EasyHAProxy.
+You can use your own certificates with EasyHAProxy.
+You just need to let EasyHAProxy know that certificate.

 There are two ways to do that.